plexypay/docs-portal/docs/online_payments/accept_payments/api.md

   </tbody>
 </table>

-## Tokenization
+## Tokenisation

-With ForoPay, you can securely store one or more payment details per shopper.
-This allows you to offer subscription payments, automatic top-ups to shopper accounts, and give your shoppers a faster checkout experience by using their stored card.
+ForoPay provides a secure solution for storing payment details, empowering you to offer enhanced payment options to your shoppers.
+Through our tokenisation feature, you can securely save one or more payment details per shopper, facilitating subscription payments, automatic top-ups, and a quicker checkout process using their stored cards.

-We refer to these saved payment details as tokens and storing a shopper's payment details as tokenization.
+Tokenisation involves storing shoppers' payment details as tokens within our system.
+These tokens represent the saved payment information, ensuring the security of sensitive data.
+Our platform supports various payment methods, including over 30 card brands, ACH, and SEPA direct debit.
+Please refer to our Payment Methods documentation for detailed information about the supported payment methods.

-We support over 30 card and local payment methods, including major card brands, ACH, and SEPA direct debit.
-See Payment methods for more information.
+#### Key Benefits of Tokenisation

-#### Benefits of tokenization
+Tokenisation offers several advantages for both you and your shoppers:

-- Let shoppers store their payment details for a faster checkout experience later.
+- Faster Checkout Experience: Shoppers can conveniently store their payment details for future use, enabling swift and hassle-free checkout experiences.
-- Offer shoppers their stored payment details for later payments.
+- Convenient Payment Retrieval: Shoppers have easy access to their stored payment details, simplifying subsequent payments.
-- Save payment details for a subscription or a non-fixed schedule contract.
+- Flexible Payment Management: Save payment details for subscriptions or non-fixed schedule contracts, providing more flexibility in payment options.
-- Submit later payments for subscriptions or for automatic top-ups to shopper accounts.
+- Seamless Subsequent Payments: Initiate later payments effortlessly for subscriptions or automatic top-ups to shoppers' accounts.

-To save your shopper's payment details, you only need to pass some additional parameters when making a payment.
-In the first payment, we collect the payment information from the shopper and generate a token for it.
-The token is then sent to your server for future use.
-For later payments, you need to make a request with the shopper reference and the token.
+To save your shopper's payment details, you only need to include additional parameters during the payment process.
+During the first payment, we collect the necessary payment information and generate a token.
+This token is securely transmitted to your server for future use.
+For subsequent payments, simply make a request with the shopper reference and the corresponding token.

-If you want to use existing recurring contracts from another payment service provider, you can migrate and import recurring payment details to ForoPay.
+Additionally, if you currently have recurring contracts with another payment service provider, you have the option to migrate and import your existing recurring payment details to ForoPay, simplifying the transition process.